Mar 23, 2023

 The Bachelor of Music program offers a comprehensive classical experience that allows you to develop your solo playing or singing along with skilled teachers and professionals who will mentor you all the way.
 You can benefit from our partners in the Fort Wayne Philharmonic and other organizations as you learn from one-on-one study and also participate in ensembles that perform masterworks both in the region and internationally.
 When you complete this degree you will be ready to continue study in some of the prestigious graduate programs and continue to be active performers and studio teachers.

-- Programs offered by the School of Music are fully accredited by the National Association of Schools of Music and the American Music Therapy Association.
+- Purdue University Fort Wayne is an accredited institutional member of the National Association of Schools of Music and the American Music Therapy Association.

 - This program is available on campus though some courses may be available as distance learning.